By Blair Nicole —self-compassion researcher and PhD candidate in psychology specializing in trauma-informed, nervous system healing.

 4. Self-Care

 If you’re anything like me, you’ve probably asked yourself this question a million times.
 And the answer is probably complicated.
+But it has nothing to do with you not being capable, or with you being flawed.

 For starters, self-love is a learned behavior, and if we weren’t taught how to love ourselves, it can feel like a foreign concept.